SanjeevSaniel/swaras-ai/README.md

 ---

-**Built with ❤️ by the Developer Community | Version 1.1.0 | January 2025**
+**Built with ❤️ by Sanjeev K | Version 1.1.0 | November 2025**

-*Empowering learners with AI-powered mentorship from 16 expert personas*
+*Empowering learners with AI-powered mentorship from 15 expert personas*